salaboy/platforms-on-k8s/chapter-8/knative/README.md

 ![v1.1.0 with header](../imgs/frontend-v1.1.0-with-header.png)

-Tag and Header based routing allow us to implement Blue/Green deployments in the same way, as the `green` service (the one we want to test until it is ready for prime time) can be hidden behind a tag with 0% traffic assigned to it.
+Tag and header-based routing allow us to implement Blue/Green deployments in the same way, as the `green` service (the one we want to test until it is ready for prime time) can be hidden behind a tag with 0% traffic assigned to it.

 ```yaml
 traffic: